-Our study, by comparing populations from distinct climatic origins reveals that changes in life-history traits of mites feeding on drought stressed plants depended on the climate conditions experienced in their area of origin.
+Our study, by comparing populations from distinct climatic origins reveals that changes in life-history traits of mites feeding on drought stressed plants depended on the climate of their area of origin (Figure 7)..
+Though it was not feasible to run all the trials at the same time, the results show enough consistency to be interpreted together.
 Since all the females coming from the different locations were reared under identical conditions, it is reasonable to accept that observed variations resulted from genetic differentiation in the tested populations.
-Our main finding is that mites originating from wet to cool locations displayed a stronger response, with a larger shift in shortened development time on drought-stressed plants than mites from drier hotter locations.
-They also exhibited higher tendency to leave well-watered plants than mites from dryer locations.
+Our main finding is that mites originating from wet to cool locations displayed a stronger response to drought stress.

+Their three life history traits linked to climate (development time, fecundity of young females and leaving rate of old females) changed more between drought-stressed and well-watered plants than did mites from the drier locations.
+The changes in phenotype with plant treatment of the mites from drier hotter locations were weaker, except for the change in fecundity of CY-II (the unique population with a decrease on drought stressed plant) and the leaving rate of GR-I (the unique population with an increase on drought stressed plants).
+These results support the hypothesis that populations from drier locations which are likely to more consistently experience drought-stressed plants, exhibit less plasticity in the traits involved in the response to drought stress than the populations from the wetter regions.

 Previous studies (Chen et al., 2020) highlighted that genetic variation for two closely related species Tetranychus truncatus and Tetranychus pueraricola, were associated with climatic parameters, mainly temperature and precipitation across China.
 For both species, genotype association was stronger with precipitation parameters together with the neuropeptide receptor NPR-9 gene adjacent genomic region.
-The NPR-9 affects foraging behaviour and nutrient storage (Bendena et al., 2015) and as a consequence development time and fecundity.
-Literature tends then to support that local adaptation to diverse levels of aridity could shape mite responses allowing them to adjust feeding behaviour in accordance with native local climatic conditions and nutritional quality of the host plants.
+The NPR-9 affects foraging behaviour and nutrient storage (Bendena et al., 2008) and as a consequence development time and fecundity.
+These studies (Chen et al., 2020 and Bendena et al., 2008) tend then to support that local adaptation to diverse levels of aridity could shape mite responses allowing them to adjust feeding behaviour in accordance with native local climatic conditions and nutritional quality of the host plants.

 3 Conclusion

+Lehmann et al. (2020) underline the necessity of explore intraspecific variability of pests to forecast their response to climate warming.
+They highlighted four major categories of responses to climate warming: range changes, life history traits, population dynamics and trophic interactions.
+Our results, focused on the effects of drought, complement their analysis, and suggest that the changes observed in life history traits may act together with direct responses to temperature to enhance the rate of population growth, modifying the population dynamics of pests and potentially also the trophic interactions with their predators (see Litskas et al., 2019).
+The largest changes observed for populations from the wetter localities also reinforce the hypothesis of a more acute increase of crop losses in temperate areas (Deutsch et al., 2018).

-Populations originating from wet to cool locations (Alsace and Pays Basque) have not (or rarely) been submitted to drought-stressed host plants before, while populations from Cyprus and Greece had to face harsh climate and dryness half of the year.
-Our results, although not proving it, do suggest that the “over-reaction” of the French and British populations could have a cost which limit the response to drought of populations from dry locations.
-A genomic analysis would be necessary to disentangle or at least to bring out the mechanisms underlying the variability of the responses to drought for this widely distributed mite.
+However, our results also mitigate this general analysis.
+Indeed, populations originating from wet to cool locations (Alsace and Pays Basque) have not (or rarely) been submitted to drought-stressed host plants before, while populations from Cyprus and Greece had to face harsh climate and dryness half of the year.
+Our results, although not proving it, do suggest that the “over-reaction” of the French and British populations could have a cost, which might limit the response to drought of populations from dry locations.
+As stated by Hoffmann (2017), a genomic analysis would be necessary to disentangle or at least to bring out the mechanisms underlying the variability of the responses to drought for this widely distributed mite.